 - Lower School: Assimilating new information from the world around them in developmentally appropriate stages, students learn to interpret information in more complex ways.

-- Middle School: Students embrace a more abstract understanding of texts and actively draw connections between English and other disciplines.
+- Middle School: Students embrace a more abstract understanding of texts and actively draw connections between and among the various disciplines.
+Students trace historical themes using primary source documents, carefully considering authors' intent in complex texts.

 Students find their voices, sharing their ideas constructively, and listening respectfully in large and small group settings.